I. MyCase Terms of Service

 III.
 MyCase Website Terms

 If you have subscribed to the Services, you may also subscribe to MyCase Website Services (the “Website Services”).
-The online sign-up flow that you have completed identifies the Website Services to which you have subscribed, the subscription term, and the fees payable by you to us for the Website Services.
+The order form that you have completed identifies the Website Services to which you have subscribed, the subscription term, and the fees payable by you to us for the Website Services.
 The following additional terms of service apply specifically to the Website Services and are hereby incorporated by reference into the Terms of Service.
 Capitalized terms used but not otherwise defined below shall have the meaning given in the Terms of Service.
 In the event of any conflict between the terms below and the Terms of Service, the terms below shall prevail.